ryancerf/scrapy-sqlitem/README.md

 Other Information
 =========

-###Do Not want to use SqlSpider?
+###Do not want to use SqlSpider?
 Write a pipeline instead.

 ```python